pulse2percept/pulse2percept/doc/topics/encoders.rst

 ``n_levels``
     Quantizes input gray levels before they are mapped onto stimulation.

-``raster``
-    Describes which groups of electrodes may stimulate at the same time.
-If omitted, the implant's own raster is used when it has one.
+The raster -- which groups of electrodes may stimulate at the same time -- is a property of the device rather than of the encoder, so it is set on the implant (``implant.raster``) and picked up from there.
+See :ref:`topics-rasters`.

 These constraints never make an electrode pulse faster than requested.
 Timing is rounded conservatively so that an unrealizable pulse period becomes a